Ensembl/webvm/README.txt

 * Documentation
 ** What is this config?
-This is Apache2 configuration for Anacode web virtual machines.
+This project contains an Apache2 configuration suitable for dev (on deskpro or laptop) and live use (on virtual machine), including
-It aims to serve dev & live use for anyone in the team.
++ an httpd.conf laced with "Include"s and ${ENVIRONMENT_VARIABLE} substitutions
++ supporting shell script
++ Perl libraries to bootstrap the provision of APIs needed by the Otter Server
++ Perl libraries to support internal development

+Other components it does not contain but can bring in are
++ the httpd, by default from an Ubuntu package
++ larger Perl libraries (webvm-deps.git)
+  - WTSI Single Sign On
+  - Ensembl
+  - BioPerl

 Further notes are at
   http://mediawiki.internal.sanger.ac.uk/wiki/index.php/Anacode:_Web_VMs